lanainland/lanainland.github.io/_savouries/rustic-bread.md

 There are two methods for baking:

-8. Place a Dutch oven or an oven proof pot with a lid in your oven and heat to 200 C.
+8. Place a Dutch oven or an oven proof pot with a lid in your oven and heat to 200°C.
 9. Take the pot out of the oven and place the dough inside.
 Cover and bake for 30 minutes.
 10. Remove lid and bake for another 15 minutes.